cs4241-19a/fp/README.md

 key, asteroids coming from the right of the screen are destroyed with the "Right" key, etc. I also apply color, the second most potent visual categorization, by adding color to each "lane" and all arrows in said "lane".

+***TECHNICAL DETAILS***
 - Built using an "object-oriented" state machine pattern.
-Pressing "Enter" will attempt to change to the next state while pressing "Esc" will attempt to change to the previous state.
+Pressing confirm ("Enter" on a keyboard, "X" on a dance pad) will attempt to change to the next state while pressing back ("Esc" on a keyboard, "△" on a dance pad) will attempt to change to the previous state.
+In the final version, the buttons can be cycled through by pressing the arrow keys.
-- AntiMicro: tool used to map game pad to directional keys
+- AntiMicro: tool used to map a dance pad to keyboard keys
 - MongoDB: database tool
     - Store users
-        - Username and pass
+        - Username and password
-        - High score
+        - Personal high score
         - Favorited songs
     - Store high scores (universally) for specific songs
+- Passport: User authentication
+- Express: Server
+- D3: Drawing game graphics
+    - Timer: timing for game events
+    - Transition: sprite animation and simple button animation